Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 ```php
 date_default_timezone_set('America/New_York');
 ```
-This option must be set to your timezone.
+This must be set to your timezone.
 The example, above, is set to Eastern timezone.

 ##### Suggested Settings For Timezones in USA